daviskeene/Portfolio/blog/files/spotify-data.markdown

 Betweenness Centrality is a measure of how many times a node acts as a "bridge" between two points (ie. how many shortest paths run through that node).
 To compute betweenness centrality, we first calculate the Floyd-Warshall matrix that contains the shortest distances between any two artists in our graph.

 We can then use this matrix to determine _if_ a shortest path exists between any two nodes.
-If it does, then we calculate the shortest path and loop through all nodes along that path, storing a map that relates these verticies to a custom struct that stores an artists name and their centrality score.
+If it does, then we calculate the shortest path and loop through all nodes along that path, storing a map that relates these vertices to a custom struct that stores an artists name and their centrality score.

 A higher centrality score means that an artist is more "central" to the graph.
 Since they have more shortest paths running through them, we can interpret this as this artist having a diverse enough list of genres / popular list of related artists.